EiadurRahman/shortfilms/20th/overview.md

 (call cut...)

 “Huh… now I have to go to a hotel. for lunch.”
 With money in pocket, he went for the dorm canteen.
 On the way he stumbles upon a friend, Farhad.
 He requested 500 in change.
 But his friend didn't have any.
-Nevertheless, he went to the canteen, but right before he entered, he checked his pocket.
+Nevertheless, he went to the canteen, but right before he entered, he checked his pocket. there wasn't any money in his pocket.

 {5 stages of grief}
 In denial, he went through all of his pockets, hoping that maybe he kept that money in another pocket even though he clearly remembers he kept that money in his left pocket.